Sitecore/jss/packages/sitecore-jss-vue/README.md

-# Sitecore JavaScript Services for Vue.js
+# Sitecore JavaScript Services for Vue

 This module is provided as a part of Sitecore JavaScript Services.
+It contains Vue integration and components for JSS.

-Please consult LICENSE.txt file for details.
+Consult the [Sitecore JSS documentation](https://jss.sitecore.net) for further details.